Nation of Yahweh: Criticism

 The SPLC has criticized the beliefs of the Nation of Yahweh as racist, stating that the group believes that Black people are the true Israelites and whites hold "wicked powers".
 The Nation of Yahweh has ceased to openly condemn white people as "white devils" as it once did.
 The SPLC also claims that the group believes that Yahweh ben Yahweh had a Messianic mission to vanquish whites and that it held views similar to those of the Christian Identity movement, which believes that "Aryans" are the true Israelites and non-whites are devils.
 The SPLC quotes Tom Metzger of White Aryan Resistance as saying, "[Groups like the Nation of Yahweh are] the Black counterpart of us."
 By 2007, the Nation of Yahweh had eliminated calls for violence and toned down its anti-white rhetoric, but remained Black supremacist and antisemitic in its ideology.

-The Anti-Defamation League has criticized the Nation of Yahweh and some other Black Hebrew sects, stating, "In 1987, ADL reported on Black sects holding these views [arguing that today's Jews are not the "chosen people" described in the Bible, ... instead that the label applies to people of African descent], such as the Yahwehs and the Original African Hebrew Israelite Nation of Jerusalem."
+The Anti-Defamation League (ADL) has criticized the Nation of Yahweh and some other Black Hebrew sects, stating, "In 1987, ADL reported on Black sects holding these views [arguing that today's Jews are not the 'chosen people' described in the Bible... instead that the label applies to people of African descent], such as the Yahwehs and the Original African Hebrew Israelite Nation of Jerusalem."

 Yahweh ben Yahweh was known to control the clothing, food, and sex lives of group members and became intimately involved with many female followers.
 "We may be rabbis and nuns here," he told The New York Times, "but we don't believe in celibacy."

 Most followers were men; the main elders were men as well.
-Yahweh ben Yahweh's wife, Linda Gaines (Judith Israel) became a significant helper and leader.
+Yahweh ben Yahweh's wife, Linda Gaines (Judith Israel), became a significant helper and leader.
 Gaines collected money, handled finances and the possessions of full-time workers.
 She had a bodyguard and was high up in the following.